raakasf/embsys310/assignment04/README.md

 }
 ```

-the above code print `little endian` or `big endian` depending on the option
+`the above code print "little endian" or "big endian" depending on the option
-selected in the simulator.
+selected in the simulator.`